Farama-Foundation/PettingZoo/docs/api/pz_wrappers.md

 ### AEC to Parallel

-An environment can be converted from an AEC environment to a parallel environment with the `to_parallel` wrapper shown below.
+An environment can be converted from an AEC environment to a parallel environment with the `aec_to_parallel` wrapper shown below.
 Note that this wrapper makes the following assumptions about the underlying environment:

 1. The environment steps in a cycle, i.e. it steps through every live agent in order.
 2. The environment does not update the observations of the agents except at the end of a cycle.